carl32crc/dumbeer/specs/dumbeerSpecifications.md

 ##Specifications stage 3
 + create a form for the user
++ create a button to link another person (for example if he/she is in the bar)
-+ buttons are active (drunk/location/with who/rating.
++ buttons are active (drunk/location/with who/rating)
 + if user hasn't logged in, message to log/sign in.
 + user view displayed
 + default view: list of different kind of beers you've drunk, (from most recent to old ones).
 + filter menu to customize view according to ratings, type of beer, date, alphabetically, locations

 #STAGE 4